wilfred11/dropconnect/README.md

 where
 zscore=3.12
 D.cdf(3.12)-.5
-The cummulative distribution function (cdf) for the z-score (3.12) will return the percental amount of data that is present between - $\infty$ up and 3.12.
+The cummulative distribution function (cdf) for the z-score (3.12) will return the percental amount of data that is present between - $\infty$ and 3.12.
 This value is 99.9%.